-In grades K-8 promotion is based on the student's overall average.
-A student shall attain an overall average of at least a 70 for the year in all courses taken except PE.
-Averaging the final numerical score for all courses taken shall drive the overall average.
+In grades 4-8, promotion is based on the student's overall average.
+A student shall attain an overall average of a least a 70 for the year in all courses taken except PE.
+Averaging the final numerical score for all courses taken shall derive the overall average.
 In addition, students shall attain an average of 70 in three of the four core academic areas.